 After all documents have been approved – and you have paid 50% of payment (our packages and prices are very competitive) we will send you an email stating place and time of registration.
 The last 50% is paid upon arrival at our place.

-Approval by the Danish authorities typically takes 10-14 days.
+Approval by the Danish authorities typically takes 3-6 weeks (it used to be just 10-14 days, but as per 1 January 2019 Denmark has changed the rules for the marriges.
+Rules have been unified and the list of documents has been extended).
 The actual ceremony takes 25-30 minutes.
 Then two marriage certificates translated into 5 languages are issued.
 Some countries do not accept a danish issued marriage certificate.
 If this is the case the document must be legalised, which we can do or you can do it yourself.

 Danes can change their name when marrying – foreigners must do this in their home country.